 A Design Day project with vision: Students create improved screen reader for the visually impaired

-One computer science project that attendees will learn about is an artificially intelligent screen reader reads webpage content out loud to users.
+One computer science project that attendees learned about was an artificially intelligent screen reader reads webpage content out loud to users.
 But unlike most screen readers currently available, “A Set of Eyes” doesn’t work mechanically to just read aloud loud whatever is hardcoded onto a webpage.
 Instead, it uses computer vision and a flexible user interface to create a more accessible—and natural—experience for users.